Tehpaartos/Classic-WOW/HunterMacros.md

 ```

 ## Ranged Attacks
-The below macros will
+The below Shots/Stings macros will:
- 1. Cast at your primary target, unless you are mousing over another enemy target.
+ 1. Cast your Shots/Stings at the MouseOverTarget, without dropping your current PlayerTarget.
+This is amazing for Auto Shot uptime & you will be able to cast Shots/Stings at any target, in range.
- 2. If you don't have a primary target, you will now begin to auto attack this target.
-The ! will make sure you can't toggle auto shot off.
+ 2. If you currently don't have a PlayerTarget, start Auto Shotting the MouseOverTarget.
+The exclamation mark, !, will toggle Auto Shot ON and NOT let you toggle it OFF.
- 3. If your player target is in the dead zone,begin to melee attack
+ 3. If the PlayerTarget is within the hunter dead zone, Auto Shot will fail to cast, and you will begin to Melee attack the PlayerTarget.

 ### Arcane Shot
 ```